-Classic dessert topping becomes the star of the show!
+Classic dessert topping now the star of the show!

 I don’t know about you, but whenever I eat fruit crisp (or crumble), my favourite part is the topping.
 Crunchy oats, sweet brown sugar and all that buttery goodness….what’s not to love?
 I decided to transform traditional crisp or crumble topping into a new delight and I have to say, these bars are phenomenally tasty.
 Alternatively, spread a layer of very thinly sliced apples dusted with sugar and cinnamon for another variation but the seedless jam was just so easy I couldn’t resist making the bars this way.
 You can easily make your own oat flour by pulsing rolled oats in a blender or food processor.
 If you don’t wish to make these bars gluten-free, substitute with all-purpose flour.